IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 **Figure 3.71.4.1.2.2-3: Example Access Token Request**

 ##### 3.71.4.1.3 Expected Actions
-The Authorization Server upon receiving a Get Token Request validates all request parameter.
+The Authorization Server, upon receiving a Get Token Request, validates all request parameters.

 The scope parameter incorporated in the token requests shall be used to restrict authorization grants to specific actions (e.g., restrict authorization to specific resources to read-only) and to convey claims, which at runtime are known to the Authorization Client only (e.g., if the user claims a breaking-the-glass access in a emergency situation).
 The Authorization Server may refuse token requests that mention scope values that are unknown to the Authorization Server.